10 Driving Tips to Stay Safe in Wet Weather

 Keep your distance

-Wet roads can be hazardous, and if ever there is an incident that requires you—or the driver in front you—to brake unexpectedly, you’ll want to have ample stopping distance.
+Driving in the rain can be hazardous, and if ever there is an incident that requires you—or the driver in front you—to brake unexpectedly, you’ll want to have ample stopping distance on wet roads.

 Avoid heavy braking